What is Christianity?

 Most religions are based on earning blessings through an ideological concept of working through rules to reach paradise.
 However, being a Christian means having a relationship with Jesus, the Son of God, following His teachings with all our heart, thereby growing towards complete sanctification.

-The definition of Christianity is not trying to be God or a perfect human being.
+When Christians are living and acting out their salvation, they show the world the definition of the word "Christian."
+Share on XThe definition of Christianity is not trying to be God or a perfect human being.
 It’s about acknowledging our sinful faults, repenting, and showing the power of faith in His will so we can be better as God’s children.
 Some churches will give a slightly different explanation of Christianity based on their principles.
 Still, regardless of denomination, the Christian faith is all about getting to know Jesus Christ more intimately so we can live the fruitful lives that were always intended for us.

-{Related – “Following Jesus – Be Worthy of Being His}
+{Related – “Following Jesus – Be Worthy of Being His“}

 The History Of Christianity